 Teneriffe And Paddington

 Can’t leave your desk for too long but got a knot in your neck the size of a small boulder?
-Healing House’s 15 minute head, neck and shoulders massage might be just the antidote you need.
-If you’ve got a little longer, the Thai Day Spa also does everything from aromatherapy massage to sports massage, and if you really want to treat yourself, a hot stone massage or herbal hot compress balls will have those tense muscles turning to jelly (in a good way).
+Healing House’s 15-minute head, neck and shoulders massage might be just the antidote you need.
+If you’ve got a little longer, the Thai day spa also does everything from aromatherapy massage to sports massage, and if you really want to treat yourself, a hot stone massage or herbal hot compress balls will have those tense muscles turning to jelly (in a good way).

 The Body Refinery

-While the gang at The Body Refinery appreciate the power of pilates to heal a hurting bod, they also offer massages for when you and your muscles need some one on one attention.
+While the gang at The Body Refinery appreciate the power of pilates to heal a hurting bod, they also offer massages for when you and your muscles need some one-on-one attention.
 Between pilates reformer classes, get all those knots and niggles worked out with one of their remedial massages, where your consultant will also recommend dry needling, heat and aromatherapy if needed.

-There arem’t many places in the centre of Brisbane where you feel like you can truly, unwind and release yourself of the day-to-day stresses of your work day.
+There aren't many places in the centre of Brisbane where you feel like you can truly, unwind and release yourself of the day-to-day stresses of your workday.
 Enter: Away Spa, tucked inside the glam setting of the W Hotel, where you'll find a range of massage treatments on offer, though whether you choose to pair them with a glass of bubbles and a visit to the spa's relaxation pods is up to you.
 If it were us, we'd be calling in sick to just spend the day getting stretched out and loosened up.